 Robert received his Juris Doctorate degree with honors from the Florida State University College of Law where he was an award-winning member and President of the Moot Court team.
-He earned his Bachelors of Science in Business Administration degree with honors from the University of Florida.
+He earned his Bachelor of Science in Business Administration degree with honors from the University of Florida.

 Robert practices law with an unwavering commitment to providing each client the same service he would expect – good judgment, hard work, stellar work-product, consistent communication, and efficient use of resources.